-- Scholarship awards
+- · Scholarship awards

-- Federal and private loans
+- · Federal and private loans

 - · Work-study awards

-Over the past three years, and average of 75 percent of Western New England University law students received some form of financial aid overall.
+Over the past three years, an average of 75% of Western New England University law students received scholarships and 90% received some form of financial aid overall.
 Law school is an important investment, and we will work with you to assure that you have the resources available to you to finance your legal education.
-This section provides information on scholarships, loan and work-study awards.
+This section provides information on scholarships, loans and workstudy awards.

-For information regarding the Scholarship Retention Data for Western New England University School of Law, visit www1.law.wne.edu/prospective/index.cfm?selection=doc.300.
+For information regarding the Scholarship Retention Data for Western New England University School of Law, please click the following link: http://www1.law.wne.edu/prospective.